 To apply for the program students must:

-- Identify a faculty member from clinical and social sciences in psychology, brain and cognitive sciences, psychiatry, or another relevant department to sponsor their research project.
+- Identify a faculty member from psychology, brain and cognitive sciences, psychiatry, or another relevant department to sponsor their research project.
 If the faculty member is not in the Department of Psychology, you will need to identify a co-advisor who is.

-- Submit the research honors application to the psychology honors director, Melissa Sturge-Apple, not later than August 1 of their senior year*
+- Submit the research honors application to the psychology honors director, David Dodell-Feder, no later than August 1 of their senior year*.

 *Ideally students apply by the second semester of their junior year, which requires that they write their proposal by that time.